jsborjesson/passwords/paper.md

 I think that this is a problem that not every single computer user should need to figure out on her own.
 I've spent a lot of time figuring out my personal solution to this problem - way more time than someone with little interest in computers would be willing to spend.
-There are other solutions to this problem, such as using OAuth\[4\], email as authentication\[5\]\[10\], and it is not difficult imagining other alternatives, such as sending out SMS messages with temporary codes or even using voice recognition as authentication.
+There are other solutions to this problem, such as using OAuth(which prevents you from having to remember another password, and often also from having to type it in again, since you tend to use services you rarely log out of for this)\[4\], email as authentication\[5\]\[10\], and it is not difficult imagining other alternatives, such as sending out SMS messages with temporary codes or even using voice recognition as authentication.

 We, developers, no longer **need** to use passwords as our go to method of authentication, and it makes the experience for our users more difficult than it needs to be.
 I think that this needs to